mietek/halcyon-website/pages/about/index.md

 Support
 -------

-Please report any problems on the [_Halcyon_ issue tracker](https://github.com/mietek/halcyon/issues/).
+Please report any problems with _Halcyon_ on the [issue tracker](https://github.com/mietek/halcyon/issues/).
+There is a [separate issue tracker](https://github.com/mietek/halcyon-website/issues/) for problems with the website and documentation.

 Commercial support for _Halcyon_ is offered by [Least Fixed](http://leastfixed.com/), a software consultancy specialising in the development of quality software using functional programming techniques.